ShinjiKatoA16/UCSY-sw-eng/github.md

 1. Create empty project in Github
 1. Issue `git remote add` command to register the Github project as a remote repsitory
 1. Issue `git push` command to synchronize

+# Branch Operation flow
+Assumes that bugfix0123 and feature0031 are to be implemented, but master branchis to be untouched until merge.

+1. Create bugfix0123 branch. `git branch bugfix0123`
+1. Create feature0031 branch. `git branch feature0031`
+1. Switch to bugfix0123 branch. `git checkout bugfix0123`
+1. Edit necessary files, `git add`, `git commit` and test in bugfix0123 branch.
+At this point the modification is not affected to master or feature0031
+1. Switch to feature0031 branch. `git checkout feature0031`
+1. Edit necessary files, `git add`, `git commit` and test in feature0031 branch.
+At this point the modification is not affected to master or bugfix0031
+1. Merge bugfix0123 branch
+    1. Return to master branch: `git branch master`
+    1. Merge branch: `git merge --no-ff bugfix0123`
+1. Merge feature0031 branch
+    1. Return to master branch: `git branch master`
+    1. Merge branch: `git merge --no-ff feature0031`
+    1. If conflict occur, edit conflicted file, `git add`, `git commit`

+# Pull request Operation flow (good for large community)
+This method is considered to be standard, but requires more effort than next one.
+This kind of overhead needs to be accepted when many people collaborate togather.

+1. Login Github site, open the project you want to contribute.
+1. Press **Fork** button.
+It will copy the project in your account.
+1. *Clone* the project which you made in your account.
+1. In the local repository, make a *Branch* and perform necessary *commit* and test.
+1. After confirmeing the change, *Push* to your forked repository.
+1. Verify the change at Forked repository
+1. Press **Pull Request** button at Github site (your Forked repository)